lynaghk/zmq-async/README.markdown

 + Automatic fan-out from a single ZeroMQ socket to multiple core.async channels; should we try to "do the right thing" when clients ask for a new socket on an address that a socket is already bound to, or should we just let ZeroMQ's behavior (the newer socket object takes over) bleed through?
 + Error handling; do we close the recv channel when a socket cannot bind/connect or otherwise blows up?
 Should we wait until a socket is successfully bound before returning a pair of channels?
 + Allow user to set ZeroMQ socket options (see: http://zeromq.github.io/jzmq/javadocs/org/zeromq/ZMQ.Socket.html); on creation only?
 Or should we provide a third control channel that can be used to twiddle ZeroMQ sockets afterwards?
 This would be useful in particular for long-lived pubsub sockets where the client wants to add/remove subscriptions over the life of the connection.
-+ How to handle case where ZeroMQ sends block and ties up the entire ZeroMQ thread?
++ How to handle case where ZeroMQ send blocks the entire ZeroMQ thread?
+Can use ZMQ_NOBLOCK when writing and then dance back/forth to convey that to the consumer
++ Handle ByteArrays in addition to just strings
++ Use ZeroMQ multipart for command header rather than pr-str'ing a vector (if not multipart ZeroMQ messages, use something like Gloss to define a binary format with fixed-length header)
++ Implement core.async protocols to make a "spliced channel" and/or "channel pairs" that can be read and written instead of returning a pair of plain core.async unbuffered channels.